MCooper1210/Deceptors_Crusade/README.md

      * Created other html pages for the other units in the crusade, using a similar format to the legionaries_melee.html.
      * Updated the legionaries_melee.html as it was using an incorrect json file.
      * Next goal is to create the chaos_favour.html page, as this is the last page I need for this website.
+* 0.7
+     * Created the chaos_favour.html page, it isn't the most creative page, but it works for what I need it to do, which is tracking the various favours in the crusade game.
+     * With this I am happy with the finished project.
+I may go back and alter the layout for some of the pages as there are some spacing issues, but overall it works as intended.